 The preeminent approach in the first-mentioned category is adult Bible study.
-Most of our congregations ought to be able to give to more spiritual searchers several options for finding answers to life's questions from the Word.
+Church planters ought to be able to give to more spiritual searchers several options for finding answers to life's questions from the Word.
 These classes ought to be taught under optimum teaching/learning circumstances.
 Introductions which present real maladies, questions which lead students into the text of the Bible and discussion statements which allow participants to interact on the basis of scriptural principles are vital for these classes.
 Hour-long lectures serve only very specialized situations.
-Pastors will want to take a careful look at their Bible Information Classes and determine whether the course's length and depth is a deterrent to enrollment.
+Outreach-explorers will want to take a careful look at their Bible Information Classes and determine whether the course's length and depth is a deterrent to enrollment.
 (Our traditional approach to adult confirmation/instruction has tended to favor long and detailed courses.
 Shorter courses can work well if both the pastor and the participant see the BIC as only the first step in a life-long study of Scripture.
 The concept will leave us with poorly trained members only if congregations fail to establish an expanding and sequential Bible study curriculum.)

 Side-door entries which are molded to meet perceived needs are limited only by imagination, the community's needs and the congregation's man-(or woman) power.
 Courses on stress management, successful parenting and loneliness are obvious attractions in some communities.
-Day care may be the preeminent side-door approach of the 90s.
+A man very much involved with the formation of our synod's vision statement, Conrad Frey, sees daycare as the preeminent side-door approach of the 90s.
 Social opportunities, sports activities (e.g., aerobics classes) and English language courses fall into the same category.
-Obviously, none of these offers a direct and immediate gospel witness, and none of them dare stand above the proclamation of the gospel on a congregation's list of priorities, but all create opportunities for evangelization.
+Obviously, none of these offers a direct and immediate gospel witness, but all create opportunities for an eventual evangelization.

-Pastors who work at developing side-door entrance points will also lead the sheep they have to be aware of and equipped for friendship evangelism.
+Church planters who work at developing side-door entrance points will also lead the sheep they have to be aware of and equipped for friendship evangelism.
 When visitors do come to worship, the apparatus for immediate follow-up by pastor and members will be firmly in place.

-In this author's opinion, it is altogether possible for us to let worship be leitourgia for the sake of the churched believers, and yet not feel bound thereby to write off the unchurched and non-believers.
+In this author's opinion, it is altogether possible for us to let worship be $\lambda \epsilon \iota \tau \sigma \rho \gamma i \alpha$ for the sake of the churched believers, and yet not feel bound thereby to write off the unchurched and non-believers.
 A commitment to serve both the mature and the immature does, however, demand extra work, a degree of creativity and even, perhaps, a willingness to challenge a few pre-conceived notions.
+The men our church has called to be outreach-explorers possess abilities in all three areas.

-Part 2: Liturgical Worship: the Confession of the Church
+Part 2: Liturgical Worship: The Confession of the Church